NebulaX/Serin/README.md

 * Start the `server.py` script at any one of the networked PC
 * **OPTIONAL** : *Tune the minimum and maximum HSV values in `serin.py` to filter out skin color.
 Use the included `hsv_filter.py`*
 * Start `serin.py`
-* Fill in your server's ip in the GUI window that pops up (for localhost leave it blank or fill 127.0.0.1) and submit
+* Fill in your server's ip in the window that pops up (for localhost leave it blank or fill 127.0.0.1) and submit

 ###Using